nishantbalaji/nishantbalaji/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?lines=Computer+Engineer;Developer;Student;Fullstack+Engineer;Programmer;Software+Engineer;Leader)](https://git.io/typing-svg)

-I'm a fourth year Computer Engineering student at UC San Diego 🔱.
+I'm a Computer Engineering master's student at UC San Diego 🔱.
 I love working with computers in both software and hardware roles and learning new technologies.
 I'm passionate about CS education and spreading CS to underrepresented communities!

 - I'm currently working at:
   <!-- - Nowhere!
 Would love to work on new projects :) -->